Coean/Coean/README.md

 - 👀 I’m interested in Simplify everything in the world with code and improve efficiency.
 - 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me admin@xxblog.cn
+- 📫 How to reach me admin@avj.asia

 <!---
 Coean/Coean is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.